VainlyStrain/Vaile/README.md

 - [x] Anonymity: Attacking through Tor is possible (not yet everywhere)
 - [x] Module Completion: Some modules have been feature-extended (e.g. more evasion, supporting more than 1 query parameter)
 - [x] Some new modules: arpscan
+- [x] A Graphical User Interface for easier interaction with the toolkit

 ### Installation :-